bellaroyle/Pokemon-Battler-Game/README.md

 Welcome to the wonderful world of Pokemon!

 This is a command line Pokemon battler game created using Object Oriented Programming in ES6 JavaScript to create trainers and their Pokemon.
-This was made using JavaScript, inquirer.js and
+This was made using JavaScript and inquirer.js.

 Each Pokemon and Trainer was created using Classes.
 The Pokemon class creates a Pokemon with properties Name, Hit Points(HP), Attack Damage(AD), Sound, Move, and Type when provided the name.
 The Trainer class creates a trainer with properties Name and Pokebelt, and has a method 'catch' which add Pokemon to the Pokebelt.